VEERA5603/Personal-Assistant/README.md

 - **Dart**: Used for building the Flutter app.
 - **Python**: Used for the backend to process and execute commands.
-- **HTML, CSS, JavaScript: Other technologies used in the project.
+- **HTML, CSS, JavaScript**: Other technologies used in the project.

 ## License